 Birds are attracted to the fruit and carry the seed afar, which has caused it to escape cultivation.
 As a result of its widespread introduction, it has naturalised in many countries outside of its native range and is recorded as a weed of agriculture in Australia and more seriously as an invasive plant species in South Africa.

-The unripe fruit reportedly contain a hallucinogenic and the ripe fruit drop to the ground and stain whatever they land on.
+The unripe fruit reportedly contains a hallucinogenic and the ripe fruit drop to the ground and stain whatever they land on.

 This website is provided for general information only.
 Iplantz makes no statements, representations or warranties as to the accuracy or completeness of the content of this website and does not accept any liability to you or any other person for the information which is provided or referred to on this website.